bgcasey/obsidian_vault/readme.md

 ---
 ## Templates

 This vault includes templates that use the `templater` and `dataview` plugins to autogenerate markdown documents.
+Templates include the periodic notes described above.
 They are stored in the 5_system/templates folder.

 ### [writing.md](https://github.com/bgcasey/obsidian_vault/blob/main/5_system/templates/writing.md)